detekt/detekt/README.md

 With `rules` you can point to additional ruleset.jar's creating by yourself or others.
 More on this topic see section _Custom RuleSets_.

-The `report` parameter is optional and when used, it should point to

 #### <a name="gradleplugin">Using the detekt-gradle-plugin</a>